jobkilonzo/credit-debt-management-app/README.md

 This android app is created using java and firebase.

 ## Drawbacks
-Please note, if you have not added any data the ProgressBar is not killed.
+Please note, if you have not added any data the ProgressBar will not disappear after you log in.
 So add new data using the plus button to make ProgressBar disappear as I fix the problem.